 Market risk will fluctuate based on the composition of the investment portfolio, changes in interest rates and currency mix in the balance sheet.
-With a reduction in average durations of the club's investment assets this has reduced interest risk and overall market risk.
+The reduction in average duration of the investment assets this year has reduced interest risk and overall market risk.